 - 2 to 3 servings per day of fats and oils — avoiding trans fat and lowering saturated fat intake

 - 3 to 5 servings per week of nuts, seeds and legumes

 - Limited amounts of sweets and added sugars — 5 or fewer servings per week.

 Sodium intake should be reduced to 2,300 milligrams per day for individuals 14 years of age and older.
 Adults with prehypertension and hypertension may benefit from reducing their sodium intake further.
 Lowering sodium intake can be especially beneficial in combination with the DASH eating plan.
-And, according to the 2015-2020 Dietary Guidelines for Americans, research has shown a direct relationship between sodium intake and blood pressure, and "every incremental decrease in sodium intake that moves toward recommended limits is encouraged."
+And, according to the 2020-2025 Dietary Guidelines for Americans, research has shown a direct relationship between sodium intake and blood pressure, and decreasing sodium intake "can help improve blood pressure control and reduce risk of hypertension"

 To get an assortment of nutrients, eat a variety of colors and be adventurous in the produce section by choosing a colorful fruit or vegetable you have never tried before.
 You can also encourage your family to pick a new fruit or vegetable each time you shop, as well as including fruits and vegetables high in potassium such as tomatoes, beans and oranges.

 Consider planning at least two meatless or vegetarian dinners per week with beans as the main source of protein.
 Experiment with fresh herbs and dried spices instead of salt, choose whole-grain products and add nuts to salads, soups and cereal.
 Make sure to include lean meat, poultry and fish into your eating plan, which can add great sources of protein, iron, zinc and the B vitamins.
 Finally, add variety by snacking on fresh vegetables with bean dip or eat salsa in place of other condiments with your scrambled eggs, on a baked potato or with vegetables.